Is everything predestined?

 Or is it that everything is predestined?
 Which means time always unfolds perfectly, no matter how unpleasant or pleasant it may seem.
 In which case there is no room for grievance of what could have been.

-An interesting insight into whether things are predestined is shown by astrology, that when practiced sincerely without commercial intent, is seen to be capable of predicting one’s future accurately.
+An interesting insight into whether things are predestined is shown by cases of people having dreams of future events which end up transpiring the exact same way.
+This shows that it is possible for the brain even fleetingly in a dream to tune into a future event precisely.
+Also it is demonstrated by Vedic astrology, that when practiced sincerely without commercial intent, is seen to be capable of predicting one’s future fairly accurately.
 The very fact that the future can thus be predicted seems to indicate that it is not in our hands but already “written in the stars”.
-Similarly there are cases of people having dreams of future events which end up transpiring the exact same way.
-Again this shows that if it is possible for the brain even fleetingly in a dream to tune into a future event precisely, then the script seems to be already written!
+All of this points to the intriguing possibility that we are enacting a script that seems to have been already written!

 These aside, we see that one’s conditioning due to nature (genetics) and nurture (living environment from childhood till now) determines every single decision, big and small.
 If I face any decision where I feel I have the freedom to choose one over the other, then if we look closely, the very inputs I use to choose one over the other is all based on the conditioning that is already there.
 Therefore there is no such thing as choice that is free of conditioning.
 The higher truth is that the way we applied our faculties to arrive at a particular decision is already predestined.
 We still have to make the decision sincerely.
 But whatever decision is made is then perfect in the cosmic scheme of things and hence there’s absolutely no point in second guessing.
 So we can live the consequences by taking full responsibility rather than blaming oneself or another for any action.